 Immunizations are shots that help your body fight off diseases.
 Learn why these shots are so important and how they help prevent your child from getting certain diseases.

-The CDC recommends getting a Flu shot by the end of October.
-Enrollees can get a Flu shot by visiting their primary care providers.
-Enrollees over 18 can get free Flu shots at all CVS pharmacies.
+If you have not gotten your Flu shot, it is not too late.
+HSCSN enrollees can get a Flu shot by visiting their primary care providers.
+Enrollees over the age of 18 can get free Flu shots at all CVS pharmacies.
 If you have questions, please contact HSCSN Customer Care at (202) 467-2737 or 1 (866) 937-4549.

 American Academy of Pediatrics

 - Find out when your child should be immunized for different diseases.

 CDC - U.S. Growth Charts - See where your child falls in the growth chart